annarushanyan1/AlphaStore/README.md

 # SetUp

-At first open terminal and run this commands to install motules
+At first open terminal and run this commands to install modules

 ### `npm install` OR `npm i`